Co-hosted by: United Nations Environment Programme (UNEP) and Amazon Environmental Research Institute (IPAM)

 As Brazil prepares to host COP30 and China deepens its global environmental engagement, forests and nature are gaining renewed relevance.
 From food security and urban resilience to trade and finance, evidence is growing that forest integrity underpins multiple systems.
 However, the science, policies, and partnerships needed to build forest-positive economies remain fragmented and underdeveloped.

 This symposium will bring together 40–60 leading researchers, policymakers, and practitioners from both countries to address that gap.
-It aims to co-develop a research and policy agenda that can inform international cooperation and action ahead of COP30 and the BRICS Summit.
+It aims to co-develop a research and policy agenda that can inform international cooperation and action ahead of COP30.

 Core topics: